-(c) Unless otherwise recommended by the geotechnical engineer and approved by Yakima County Public Services, subsurface explorations shall extend to a depth of H plus 5 feet below the stormwater facility, where H is equivalent to the maximum head of water within the facility.
+(c) Unless otherwise recommended by the geotechnical engineer, subsurface explorations shall extend to a depth of H plus 5 feet below the stormwater facility, where H is equivalent to the maximum head of water within the facility.

-(8) A Permanent Stormwater Control Plan shall include a drainage report containing items identified in the regional stormwater manual site plan checklist, Appendix 3-A.
+(9) A Permanent Stormwater Control Plan shall include a drainage report containing items identified in the regional stormwater manual site plan checklist, Appendix 3-A.

-(9) A SWPPP prepared in accordance with the provisions outlined in 12.10.220.
+(10) A SWPPP prepared in accordance with the provisions outlined in 12.10.220.

-(10) An operation and maintenance plan of the Stormwater BMP's that is prepared in accordance with the provisions in the regional stormwater manual that ensure adequate ongoing long-term operation and maintenance, as outlined in 12.10.330.
+(11) An operation and maintenance plan of the Stormwater BMP's that is prepared in accordance with the provisions in the regional stormwater manual that ensure adequate ongoing long-term operation and maintenance, as outlined in 12.10.330.

-12.10.270 When Stormwater Treatment Is Required.
+12.10.270 When Stormwater Treatment is Required.